Mayor says new St Vincent de Paul Centre “so needed”

 A new St Vincent de Paul Centre opened in Levin on Sunday 15 May and immediately received civic approval.

-Speaking at the opening Levin Mayor Mr Bernie Wanden, described the Centre as “a wonderful venture for our community.”
+Speaking at the opening Levin, Mayor Mr Bernie Wanden, (pictured) described the Centre as “a wonderful venture for our community.”

 Wanden observed that Levin probably has the lowest rating for household income in New Zealand.

-He described the centre as “providing a real presence and a help for our social needs.”
+He said the St Vincent de Paul Centre is “providing a real presence and a help for our social needs.

 “In our current times we see many devolving into deeper hardship and need, brought about by prohibitive costs of living – food, warmth, housing, travel – with few if not non-existent solutions currently evident,” said Hanaray.

-“We hope our centre will go some way to meet these needs,” he said.
+“We hope our Centre will go some way to meet these needs.”

 “Our ancestors provided the base for today’s wider community to offer practical and effective personal support to those in need”.

-The Prouse Street complex has a Vinnies Shop, a space for sharing and enjoying time together over a biscuit and drink, meeting facilities and office space.
+The new Prouse Street complex has a Vinnies Shop, a space for sharing and enjoying time together over tea and coffee, meeting facilities and office space.

-The Centre will have a place for community activities, advocacy work, working with other local community agencies and as a drop-in Centre where people can get clothes and furniture, but the more important role of this Centre is to enhance their human dignity.
+It will also have places for community activities, advocacy work, working with other local community agencies and as a drop-in Centre where people can get clothes and furniture.

 Dream realised